Perry Hall Park: Hydrology

 The park is bisected by the River Tame, flowing generally north-west to south-east.

 In the 1980s, work was completed to lower the parkland south-west of the river, and to create flood alleviation measures.
 At times of flood, excess water from the river flows over a bund and onto the sports pitches, where it is held until it can be safely and slowly released.
 By Summer (northern hemisphere) 2014, this had occurred on four occasions.
 The area is designated as a reservoir, Perry Hall Playing Fields Flood Detention Reservoir, which has a capacity of 184000 m3.

 The river was remodelled in 2005 to slow the flow, alleviate flooding and create improved habitats for wildlife, as part of the SMURF (Sustainable Management of Urban Rivers and Floodplains) project.

 Imperial Scout Rally

-From 2-8 July 1913, the Imperial Scout Exhibition, Rally and Sea Scout Display, the first International Scout Rally in Birmingham, was held in and around the city.
+From 2–8 July 1913, the Imperial Scout Exhibition, Rally and Sea Scout Display, the first International Scout Rally in Birmingham, was held in and around the city.
 The park hosted the rally, attended by about 30,000 Scouts.

 Features

 The park is skirted by the Birmingham-Walsall railway line (the "Chase Line"), formerly part of the Grand Junction Railway which opened on 4 July 1837.
 It is served by nearby Perry Barr railway station and, at the western end, Hamstead railway station.

 The park contains football pitches and 15 cricket pitches and is used by the Birmingham Parks Cricket League.

 A 5 kilometre parkrun is held every Saturday morning at 9.00 am.
-This is a free, timed 5km.
-You can run, jog, walk or volunteer.
-Register with parkrun, print your barcode and come along to be welcomed into our community.
-It is open to people of all ages.

 There is also a cycle speedway track in the park which is home to the Birmingham Monarchs team.

 The park has a small heronry.